ImprintLab/.github/profile/README.md

 Imprint Lab looks at anatomy through computation.

-We use ML to precisely measure and rebuild human organs / tissues in a digital space, turning them into code that runs.
+We use ML to precisely measure and rebuild human organs / tissues in a digital space, turning them into code and runs.

 What emerges is a body simulator that reacts like the real thing to drugs, surgery, and biochem, as a base layer for cyberorgans.